Keftark/c-Colors/readme.md

 <img src=https://github.com/Keftark/saves/blob/main/Colors/RainbowBackground.png width=741>

-<h3>RGB()</h3>
+<h3>RGB():</h3>

-This function is a shortcut to add a custom color to a text.
+This function allows you to add a custom color to a text with a simple command.

 The parameters are:

-- `int R, int G, int B`: The r, g, b values from 0 to 255.
+- `int r, g, b`: The r, g, b values from 0 to 255.
-- `Mode mode` (optional): To set the color on the foreground or background.
-Without this parameter, it will change the foreground color.
+- `Mode mode` (optional): To set the color on the `foreground` or `background`.
+Without this parameter, it will only change the foreground color.

 Examples: